aimhubio/aim/README.md

 # Overview

-Aim helps you to compare 1000s of training runs at once via versatile SDK and flexible UI.
+Aim helps you to compare 1000s of training runs at once through its framework-agnostic python SDK and performant UI

 While using Aim SDK you create a Session object.
 It handles the tracking of metrics and parameters.